subsquid/docs/docs/substrate-indexing/setup/general.md

 #### `setPrometheusPort(port: string | number)` {#set-prometheus-port}

-Sets the port for a built-in prometheus metrics server.
+Sets the port for a built-in prometheus health metrics server (serving at `http://localhost:${port}/metrics`).
 By default, the value of PROMETHEUS_PORT environment variable is used.
 When it is not set, processor will pick an ephemeral port.